-If you've moved recently or had any kind of change of address, it's possible a business owes you money but couldn't track you down.
-Also, when a check, such as a tax rebate check, goes uncashed, it's considered unclaimed.
-Other types of unclaimed property include:
+If you've recently moved somewhere within Oklahoma or had any kind of change of address, it's possible a business owes you money but couldn't track you down.